 Then Moses said to the Israelites, “See, the Lord has chosen Bezalel son of Uri, the son of Hur, of the tribe of Judah, and he has filled him with the Spirit of God, with wisdom, with understanding, with knowledge and with all kinds of skills— to make artistic designs for work in gold, silver and bronze, to cut and set stones, to work in wood and to engage in all kinds of artistic crafts.Exodus 35:30-33 NIV

 Bezalel, along with Oholiab, were two men who were instrumental in building the Tabernacle and all of its furnishings.
-They were skilled craftsmen, able to work with their hands to produce intricate and beautiful designs.
+These men were skilled craftsmen, able to work with their hands to produce intricate and beautiful designs.
 Today we might be tempted to say that they had a natural talent as craftsmen.

 Gifted by God